 -- Mr. Ollivander (Pm)

-A wand wood known for creating “tricky wands,” described by Ollivander in his essays on wandlore (Pm).
+Acacia is a type of wand wood known for creating “tricky wands,” described by Ollivander in his essays on wandlore (Pm).

 Acacia might be subtle enough for potions work, according to Mr. Ollivander.